watir/watir.github.io/_guides/proxies.md

 redirect_from: /docs/proxies/
 ---

+In many cases, you can specify a proxy to use with the `proxy: {}` option.
+While each browser driver handles this slightly differently, the following format works in Chrome or Firefox.

-### Example: setting a http and https proxy for Firefox
+### Example: using a proxy in Chrome or Firefox

 {% highlight ruby %}
+require 'watir'

-profile = Selenium::WebDriver::Firefox::Profile.new
+proxy = {
+  http: 'my.proxy.com:8080',
-profile.proxy = Selenium::WebDriver::Proxy.new http: 'my.proxy.com:8080', ssl: 'my.proxy.com:8080'
+  ssl:  'my.proxy.com:8080'
+}

+firefox_browser = Watir::Browser.new :firefox, proxy: proxy

-browser = Watir::Browser.new :firefox, profile: profile
+remote_firefox  = Watir::Browser.new :firefox, url: REMOTE_SELENIUM, proxy: proxy

+chrome_browser  = Watir::Browser.new :chrome, proxy: proxy

+remote_chrome   = Watir::Browser.new :chrome, url: REMOTE_SELENIUM, proxy: proxy
 {% endhighlight %}

-### Example: setting a http and https proxy for Chrome

-{% highlight ruby %}
-switches = '--proxy-server=my.proxy.com:8080'
-browser = Watir::Browser.new :chrome, switches: switches
-{% endhighlight %}

-### Example: setting a http and https proxy for Remote Chrome

-{% highlight ruby %}
-proxy = 'my.proxy.com:8080'
-browser = Watir::Browser.new :chrome, url: REMOTE_URL, proxy: {http: proxy, ssl: proxy}
-{% endhighlight %}
+Be sure to specify both `:http` and `:ssl` to route both types of traffic through your proxy.

+Under the hood, this is passing options to create a `Selenium::WebDriver::Proxy` object.